SAP-samples/btp-developer-guide-cap/documentation/eventing/deploy/kyma/deploy-app-to-kyma.md

     servicePlanName: default
   ```

-5. Navigate to `chart/Chart.yaml` and add the below configurations
+5. Navigate to `chart/Chart.yaml` and add the following configurations

   ```yaml
   - name: service-instance